-Before the conference, Bob Vicelli of Bob’s 24-Hour Diner gave an interview to one of the national networks, in which he disclosed Jane’s name and what happened to her.
+Before the conference, Bob Vicelli of Bob’s 24-Hour Diner gave an interview with one of the national networks, in which he disclosed Jane’s name and what happened to her.
 This revelation started a cascade of press investigations about Jane’s tenure at State Institutions.
 The bad press motivated Attorney General Baxter to investigate the facility that covered up Jane’s abuse.

 The press conference was not easy for Chicago Police Superintendent Javion Green, who revealed that a member of the force, Captain Tilson Baggs, had disgraced the department.
 The FBI, represented by Special Agent D’Marcus Mason, were more circumspect in their disclosures, only willing to give Angel’s full name and that she was now cooperating with the FBI.